pj4533/OpenPics/README.md

 ## Future

 I have stopped and started on this project several times over the past few years.
 The bulk of the code was written during iOS6 timeframe.
-I have a swift port I toy with [here](https://github.com/pj4533/OpenPicsSwift), but as the blogposts show, I haven't got far.
+I have an in-progress swift port [here](https://github.com/pj4533/OpenPicsSwift), but as the blog posts show, I haven't got far!
 Ideally a future version of OpenPics would:

-* Simplify everything, especially any code for displaying images.
-Find 3rd party code for that & only focus on the specifics of getting the images.
+* Simplify everything
+* Only focus on code for getting image URLs from remote sources
+* Use 3rd party code for displaying images similar to photos app
 * Rewrite in swift
+* Add tvOS app?

 ## Contact